kabircse/LearnPHP/readme.md

- Object-oriented programming (OOP) is a programming paradigm that uses objects and their interactions to design applications and computer programs.
+ Object-oriented programming (OOP) is a programming model that uses objects and their interactions to design a computer programs.

 The basic programming concepts in OOP are: